 We send hundreds if not thousands of emails every year.
-And although some of those emails may be personal, fun or informative.
-Many of them can possibly contain important discussions that detail deals or contracts.
-With a recent case that is currently making waves in Texas, the question is now being floated around: are the emails we send legally binding contracts?
+And, although some of those emails may be personal, fun, or informative.
+Many of them can possibly contain important discussions with details of deals or contracts.
+With a recent case that is currently making waves in Texas, the question is now being asked: are the emails we send legally binding contracts?

 In 2011, the decision in the Naldi v.
 Grunberg ruled that emails are similar if not the same as ink-on-paper contracts.
 A 5-judge panel in the state of New York decided that commercial real estate transactions made via email can be proof of a deal and expands to the state’s Statute of Frauds.

 October 8, 2019, Bujnoch, Life Estate, et al. V. Copano Energy, LLC, et al. case made it to the Texas Supreme Court.

-Several emails were exchanged between the two parties where offers were made and agreed upon.
+In this case, an exchange of emails between two parties occurred with agreed-upon offers.
 Copano ultimately refused to honor the terms set forth and Bujnoch Life Estate sued them for breach of contract.

 What is the final verdict?